 - The City’s collection should emphasize Bay Area artists, styles and movements, but should also seek to include the work of artists nationally and internationally so that local culture may be seen within a global context.

-- Artwork acquired and accepted into the collection should be appropriate in scale, media and context with its intended display location, and be relevant within the cultural, historical, social/political and environmental context of San Francisco and the Bay Area.
+- Artwork acquired and accepted into the collection should be appropriate in scale, media and imagery within the context of its intended display location, and be relevant within the racial, cultural, historical, social/political and environmental context of its location within the community.

 - Accession: The formal process used to accept an artwork into the Civic Art Collection and record an item as a Collection Object.

 - Administrative Code: Administrative Code of the City and County of San Francisco.
 May be modified by a majority vote of the Board of Supervisors.